- A UTI happens when bacteria gets into the bladder.

 Do I need any other medicine?

 If your symptoms are severe, your health care provider may also prescribe medicine that will help with other discomforts such as bladder spasms (cramping pain that comes and goes in the lower part of your abdomen).
 Certain bladder spasm medicines may turn your urine an orange color.
 This is a normal side effect and only lasts as long as you are taking the medicine.
 Although this medicine will help you feel better, it’s the antibiotics that are actually killing the bacteria.
-If you don’t feel much better after taking your antibiotics, you should call your health care provider.
+If you don’t feel much better after taking your medicine, you should call your health care provider.
 You may need a different antibiotic or something else may be causing your symptoms.

 Will I be more likely to get another UTI because I’ve had one?